 Although there is some use for it in cooking, white distilled vinegar may be labeled as "cleaning vinegar" on the store shelves.
 Make sure to use white distilled vinegar — not cider vinegar — because apple cider vinegar contains brownish tannins that can potentially stain clothes.

-- As a cotton clothes whitener: mixed with boiling water and used to soak clothes.
+- As a cotton clothes whitener: mix with boiling water and used to soak clothes.

-- Eliminate mildew and mold odors: To eliminate odors from a washing machine, mix two cups of vinegar and run it through the machine without clothes.
+- Eliminate mildew and mold odors: eliminate odors from a washing machine by mixing two cups of vinegar and running it through the machine without clothes.

-- Prevent static cling: Added to laundry, sweaters and other clothing will be less likely to pick up pet hair.
+- Prevent static cling: add to laundry, sweaters and other clothing, and it will be less likely to pick up pet hair.

-- Fight underarm odor: Spraying undiluted white vinegar on the underarms of shirts before laundering will reduce sweat odor.
+- Fight underarm odor: spray undiluted white vinegar on the underarms of shirts before laundering to reduce sweat odor.

-- Get rid of smoke odors: Added to the washing machine, vinegar will remove cigarette smoke odors from clothing.
+- Get rid of smoke odors: add to the washing machine, and vinegar will remove cigarette smoke odors from clothing.

 - As a natural weed killer.

-- Clean pets ears: A few teaspoons of vinegar in water makes a mild solution for cleaning inside your pet's ears.
+- Clean pets ears: mix a few teaspoons of vinegar in water to make a mild solution for cleaning inside your pet's ears.

-- Remove bumper stickers: The mild acid in vinegar will loosen the adhesives on bumper stickers or window stickers.
+- Remove bumper stickers: clean bumper and window stickers with a vinegar water mixture, and he mild acid in vinegar will loosen the adhesives.

-- Tile and glass cleaner: Mixes with water, vinegar makes a natural cleaner for shiny surfaces.
+- Tile and glass cleaner: mix water with vinegar to make a natural cleaner for shiny surfaces.

-- Cleaning coffee makers: Added to the water reservoir, vinegar will help clean mineral deposits off the inner workings of your coffee maker.
+- Cleaning coffee makers: add vinegar to the water reservoir, and it will help clean mineral deposits off the inner workings of your coffee maker.